Neethu9074/carbon/README.md

 ## Pull Requests (PR)

-According to our braching model, we create several PRs.
-When doing so, the description is prefilled with a template.
+According to our branching model, we create several PRs.
+When doing so, the description is pre-filled with a template.
 It describes how and why it's filled.
 Please make sure, you also set proper labels to mark your PR:

 - "depends on backend changes": This is set when your PR depends on changes in the backend, so they need to get merged together.
 If this is the case, please also link the corresponding PR in your description.
 - "do not merged": Work-in-progress branches are usually marked with the "WIP" label.
 This is only used to really mark, that the current PR is very experimental.